DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

 - **```<timer> = <node_obj>->create_wall_timer(<milliseconds>, <bind_callback>)```** : Instance a timer that will have a time of given <milliseconds> and everytime is completed, will call the <bind_callback> function.

+# Playing with Turtlesim

+You have played with the terminal, now it is time to play with a 2D robot.

 # Troubleshooting: